NicolasRapedius/separation-of-concerns/README.md

 Your task is to clean up the mess, and then to write tests for the improved code.

+## Refactoring Notes (Prime Factors)

+The `prime_factors.ts` module was refactored to separate concerns:

+* Pure computation (`factorize` for a single number, `factorizeAll` for arrays)
+* Side-effectful printing wrapper (`factor`) retained for backwards compatibility
+* Performance improved using a Sieve of Eratosthenes with caching of generated primes

+This allows straightforward unit testing without capturing console output.

 Run all the tests:

     deno test